urol-e5/protocols/2022-09-24-Moorea-Daily-Measurement-Protocol.md

 ## 1. Flow Rate

 1. Place a 500 mL nalgene bottle or other container with graduation marks under the water drain for each tank.
 Set a stopwatch for 5 sec and fill the falcon tube/bottle.
-Record the mL of water in a datasheet for daily measurements.
+Record the mL of water in a datasheet for daily measurements ("flow initial".

 2. After all tanks have been measured, adjust water flow if necessary to obtain similar flow in each tank.

-3. If flow is changed, measure flow again in all tanks.
+3. If flow is changed, measure flow again in all tanks ("flow final").

 ## 2. pH (mV) and conductivity (psu)